How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 • Did the drop in traffic correspond to a drop in leads?

-Have you ever noticed that every bit of advice that Google gives sound suspiciously similar: give your visitors a great experience.
+Have you ever noticed that every bit of advice that Google gives sounds suspiciously similar: give your visitors a great experience.
 Make your site better.
 Provide useful information that loads fast, works on mobile and makes visitors happy.

 That’s what website redesign is all about.